 For the interviewer: Dive into the applicant’s resume to learn more about their previous experience and responsibilities.
 This research will reveal what areas they are well-versed in and gaps in their skillset that need to be addressed during training.

 Learning what a candidate liked about their past role can help determine if they would mesh well with your restaurant’s culture.
 Asking about dislikes allows you to get a glimpse of the applicant’s character.
 Do they respond professionally or decide to badmouth past employers?
 Take note of this.

-For the interviewee: This made it on the list restaurant server interview questions and answers because some version of it will likely pop up in your interview.
+For the interviewee: This made it on the list of restaurant server interview questions and answers because some version of it will likely pop up in your interview.
 Prepare by coming up with a quick summary of your work experience.
-Cover your main day-to-day responsibilities, highlight your skills (serving large parties, recommending wine and food pairings, etc.) and discuss the growth you experienced in the role.
+Cover your main day-to-day responsibilities, highlight your skills (serving large parties, recommending wine and food pairings, etc.), and discuss the growth you experienced in the role.

 Take the answer below and make it your own.

 “I enjoyed the staff’s camaraderie in my past role and the ways I was able to improve my [communication/serving/multitasking] skills.
 However, there was limited ability for upward growth, so I felt that it was time to switch into a role that allows me to continue to learn and grow.”

 5. What is your schedule like?
 Are you able to work night/weekend/holiday shifts?

 For the interviewer: Dealing with staffing challenges is one of the most common issues for restaurant managers.
 Thanks to on-demand staffing solutions, the ability to fill shifts quickly with professionals is easier than ever.
 But building a reliable staff is no walk in the park.
 This question helps you determine what you can expect from the candidate in terms of time commitment.